lukecampbell/module9/body/1-history.md

 exploited a vulnerability in the secure server at Thomason Financial, a company providing web services to investors and publicly traded corporations.
-The hacker was able to obtain highly sensitive market information before it was publicly released, putting the company in jeopardy.
+The hacker was able to obtain highly sensitive market information before it was publicly released, putting the company in jeopardy (Hagar).

 Nearly every piece of important information to a company is going to be stored on a computer at some point.
 Access to the information should be controlled